 Job Outlook and Salary Information

-The BLS projected job opportunities for high school teachers should increase by 6% during the 2014-2024 decade.
-Special education teachers should expect to see a 6% increase during the same time period.
-Both of these growth rates are about as fast as the average for all occupations.
-In May of 2014, the BLS estimated that secondary and special education teachers earned median annual salaries of $57,200 and $53,920, respectively.
+The BLS projected job opportunities for high school teachers should increase by 4% during the 2018-2028 decade.
+Special education teachers should expect to see a 3% increase during the same time period.
+In May of 2018, the BLS estimated that secondary and special education teachers earned median annual salaries of $60,320 and $56,680, respectively.

 Continuing Education Information